-So you’re thinking about learning UI (User Interface) or UX (User Experience) design.
-That’s great!
-Over the last decade, these design fields have exploded and salaries have increased dramatically, along with demand for these positions.
+Over the last decade, the fields of UX, UI and Interaction Design have exploded and salaries have increased dramatically, along with demand for these skills.
 The design of an app or website has become just as important as the functionality, which is great news for both users and designers!
 And with the average salary for UX designers in the US hovering around $90k per year, it is a highly lucrative field.

 UX Design: An Umbrella Term